Kathleen Lynn

 Kathleen Florence Lynn (28 January 1874 – 14 September 1955) was an Irish Sinn Féin politician, political activist and doctor.

 Lynn was so greatly affected by the poverty and disease among the poor in the west of Ireland that, at 16, she decided to be a doctor.
 She was educated in England and Germany, before enrolling in the Royal University of Ireland, a forerunner to the UCD School of Medicine.
 Following her graduation in 1899, Lynn went to the United States, where she worked for ten years, before returning to Ireland to become the first female doctor at the Royal Victoria Eye and Ear Hospital (1910–1916).

-In 1919, she founded Saint Ultan's Children's Hospital.
+She was an active participant in the women's suffragist and labour and movements, and as a member of the Irish Citizen Army, imprisoned for her part in the 1916 Easter Rising, was a prominent Protestant Irish nationalist.

+Frustrated by Sinn Féin's refusal to embrace social reform and universal health care, in 1927 she withdrew from politics and dedicated her remaining years to the work of Saint Ultan's Children's Hospital which she had help found in 1919.

 Personal life

 Kathleen Lynn was born on 28 January 1874 in the townland of Mullafarry, near Killala in County Mayo, to a Church of Ireland clergyman, Robert Young Lynn, and his wife, Catherine Wynne, and was their second of four children.
 Her mother, Catherine, was a great granddaughter of Owen Wynne of Hazelwood House, County Sligo.

 In 1882, the family moved to Shrule in County Longford where her father took over as the clergyman of the Ballymahon parish.
 Later on in her young life, in 1886 Lynn and her family moved to Cong, a village bordering Mayo and Galway, to where her father's parish was being funded by the Lady Ardilaun of Ashford Castle.
 She was sent to the Alexandra College, of which Lady Ardilaun was the patron, in Dublin, which she attended till she was sixteen years old.
 She was distantly related to Countess Markievicz through her aunt's marriage.
 Growing up in the aftermath of The Great Famine (1845 – 1852), She was deeply saddened by the deadly diseases and poverty suffered by the people in her local area.
 This led to her desire at sixteen, when she left school, to become a doctor.

 Lynn's family didn't approve of her role in the Rising.
 In fact, at the time, Lynn's family were so disgusted with her activities that they would not let her return home to Cong, County Mayo, for Christmas.
 She instead had to spend Christmas 1917 with her aunt Florence in Dublin.
 She did the same the following year.
 This personal split was eventually settled before her father's death in 1923.